-Little wonder then, why a special approach to practice is needed when learning organ fugues, but this is something we just don't want to hear; when we've got our eyes fixed on reaching the tallest summits it's only human to want to look at smaller goals as a needless preoccupation; but the complexity of Bach's music makes this a non-negotiable point.
+Little wonder then, why a special approach to practice is needed when learning organ fugues, but this is something we just don't want to hear from our coach or teacher; when we've got our eyes fixed on reaching the tallest summits it's only human to want to look at a stepped process as a needless preoccupation; but the complexity of Bach's music makes this a non-negotiable point.

 Before taking on any major Bach organ work, it's a very good idea to first learn to play something shorter and less complex; this might mean a few selections from the 8 Little Preludes & Fugues or "the 48"; before that, the Three Part Sinfonias; before that the Two Part Inventions; before that maybe any of the 413 Bach Chorales or a few Preludes from Friedemann's or Anna's Klavierbuchlein.

 The truth of the matter is, in the 8 Little Preludes & Fugues we find not only a great many variety of things that are important for organ study, but they make useful repertoire; the Inventions and Sinfonias are fugues in 2 and 3 parts, respectively, and also sound well on the organ, as do any of "the 48" with suitable registrations drawn; the Bach Chorales are not only the basic fodder for the teaching of harmony the world over, but his part writing is all over the map; his voice leading bends and breaks every so-called "rule" in the book.